ShivanshuDagur/Portfolio/README.md

-# These are my practice codes in differnet programming language
+# These are my practice codes in differnet programming languages

 ## Majority of my practice codes are in Java